 - Some minor ankle fractures do not require a splint or cast.
 In these cases the fracture will be managed as an ankle sprain.

-- After the swelling decreases and you are reexamined, then an orthopedic doctor or your primary care doctor may place a better-fitting cast on the ankle.
+- After the swelling decreases and you are reexamined, then an orthopedic doctor or your primary care doctor may place a better-fitting cast or splint on the ankle.
 Depending on the type of fracture, you may be placed in a walking cast, which can bear some weight, or you may still need a non-weight-bearing cast that will require the use of crutches to help you walk.

 - Depending on the degree of pain you are experiencing, your doctor may give you prescription-strength pain medication.
 These should be used only as needed.
 You should not drive or operate heavy machinery while using these medications.